Canning Apple Pie Filling

 • Once the time has finished, turn off the stove and remove the lid.
 Allow the jars to rest for 5 minutes.

-• Then remove jars from the water bath and place them on a towel to cool.
+• Then remove jars with a jar lifter from the water bath and place them on a towel to cool.
 Let the jars rest for at least 12 hours without touching them.

 four jars of apple pie filling